-A membership to Denver Community Media is necessary to submit content for air.
-For every content submission, Denver Community Media also needs a signed and completed submission form.
+A membership to Denver Community Media is not necessary to submit content for air.
+Colorado residents who want to submit programming content to the Denver Community Media Access Channels are required to sign and submit a Production Agreement Form.

 First priority for scheduling is given to programs produced by DCM members.
 Among these programs, priorities for broadcasting are based on date of submission

 DCM reserves the discretionary right to schedule programming of community interest and relevance and also to preempt programs for live or special event coverage for timely activities happening in the community.
 Any schedule conflicts will be announced to Producers via email notification.

 Members are not allowed to barter or sell channel time nor receive compensation in exchange for allowing others to participate in their projects or appear on DCM.
 Blatant violation of this policy warrants an immediate suspension of a member’s privileges.

 While Denver Community Media cannot guarantee dates and times for broadcast, Producers may request certain days and times for their programming to air.
 Denver Community Media will prioritize these requests, but it will remain within the sole discretion of DCM when to air these programs.

 In the interest of ensuring diversity of programming and equitable distribution of channel time, submissions from a single program provider shall not include more than one Series.
 Individual programs of all lengths and genres can be submitted as the schedule allows.
 DCM has discretion to schedule submitted content in a time slot that is appropriate for its content and target audience.

 ● Series time slots are reviewed quarterly.